metal3d/idok/README.md

 Pressing CTRL+C should stop media stream and exit program.

+With SSH, idok tries to use your ssh key pair to authenticate.
+If it fails, it will use login/password to auth.
+So, there are 2 possibilities:

+* copy you public key to the kodi/xbmc host
+* set -sshuser (default is "pi") and -sshpass options

+To copy you key, type this command:

+	ssh-copy-id USER@KODI_HOST

+Where USER is the ssh kodi user ("pi" on raspbmc) and KODI_HOST is ip or hotname of the kodi host.
+By default, raspbmc use "raspberry" as password.

+Now, should should be able to stream media without the need of password.

 **Note: If you compiled yourself, remember to patch go.crypto/ssh package as explained above.
 Dropbear on raspbmc + crypto package are not compatibles without my patch**

 Install from source